 - A. Purpose: The purpose of the criminal background check is to comply with the stated requirements of the clinical education sites with which the University has entered into a legal agreement. - B. Applicability to Students in the professional DPT Program: All students enrolled in the professional DPT program at Tennessee State University are required to complete a criminal background check.
 Students who refuse to comply with the background check will be unable to fulfill the requirements of the professional DPT program related to clinical education and will not earn the DPT degree.
-Students are required to notify the ACCE of any convictions, arrests, detentions, charges, or investigations by any law enforcement authority that may occur after the criminal background check has been completed. - C. Type of Check Required Hospital Corporation of America (HCA) facilities have more stringent standards/criteria for participation in clinical education at their facilities.
-Therefore, the Tennessee Board of Regents (TBR) attorney advises that you request your background check be run to conform to the HCA requirements.
-Otherwise, you may find yourself in a situation where a previously run background check, accepted at another facility will not suffice for HCA purposes.
+Students are required to notify the ACCE of any convictions, arrests, detentions, charges, or investigations by any law enforcement authority that may occur after the criminal background check has been completed. - C. Background checks are to be done through Truescreen.
+The ACCE will supply information and instructions on how to proceed with fulfilling this requirement. - D. Timeline for Compliance: The deadline for completing the background check is April 30 of the following year that the student is admitted into the professional DPT program.
+Criminal background checks are not infallible; therefore it is recommended that the student complete the background check sooner to address any potential vendor reporting errors. - E. Frequency of Check: It is the student's responsibility to send their criminal background check results to the clinical site as requested.
+It shall be the responsibility of the clinical site to set the eligibility standards for the student's participation at their site and to evaluate the results of the background checks.
+If any evidence of criminal activity is found on the student's criminal background check, the ACCE will require the student to send their criminal background check results to all five (5) clinical sites for review in advance of the first day of the clinical.
+If the clinical site determines that a student is not eligible to participate in clinical education at its facility, the clinical site shall notify the student and/or the ACCE.
+The ACCE may attempt to find another clinical site that will accept the student, however, if this is not possible, the student will be given counsel on their options which may include withdrawal from the program.